Creating a marketing video is more than just writing a script and making a video out of it.

 - Conversion.
 The sale.

-What You Should Know Before Creating a Video for Your Sales and Marketing Funnels
+What You Should Know Before Creating a Video for Video Sales Funnel

-The first (and most important) thing is to plan in advance the role your explainer video will have in your sales funnel.
+The first (and most important) thing is to plan in advance the role your marketing video will have in your video sales funnel.

-Second, you should know that while you can use one video to cover every stage of the funnel, we don’t recommend it.
+Second, you should know that while you can use one video to cover every stage of the video sales funnel, we don’t recommend it.

 Remember, your video’s duration is about 60-90 seconds.
 If your clients are getting to know your company for the first time, they’ll need more time and information than that to make a final decision.

-This means if the video is your first contact with a potential customer, then you should plan your explainer video to address the first 2 stages of the funnel (Awareness and Interest).
+This means if the video is your first contact with a potential customer, then you should plan your marketing video to address the first 2 stages of the funnel (Awareness and Interest).

 If you are addressing existing customers, then you can ask them to take action directly from the video.